Dairy free London Fog

 How to froth milk using a mason jar

 Make sure the lid is screwed securely onto the jar.
-Using a tea towel to hold the jar, shake vigorously for about 30 seconds.
+Using a tea towel to hold the jari (it will be hot), shake vigorously for about 30 seconds.
 This will create a nice foamy milk for your drink.